chearon/word-breaker/README.md

 * CSS's text-transform: uppercase
 * Can be used for search algorithms too

-It will keep together grapheme clusters, like emojis with skin tones or diacritical marks like an accent grave.
+It will keep together grapheme clusters, like emojis with skin tones or diacritical marks like a grave accent.
 It passes all 613 tests from the [Unicode auxillary files](https://www.unicode.org/Public/UCD/latest/ucd/auxiliary/WordBreakTest.html#samples) for word breaks.

 ## API